evaitl/uefi-rs/devlog-eav.md

 None of this really matters though.
 We just have to do some slides and we have more than enough to say for slides.

+Tested the loader, it didn't appear to work.
+Chased it down.
+It turns out that the old "scribble on vga buffer" doesn't work any more.
+I changed the kernel to scribble on the serial port instead.
+Everything works.

+I'll add signature checking tomorrow.
+Gotta go play AC Vahalla....

 Mon Nov 16:

 Looking for an arm64 ovmf firmware.
 I don't want to hassle with a